x-yzt/mixtures/README.md

 - The vast majority of web browsers does not allow setting a wildcard cookie domain to a hostname that does not contains a not, such as `.com` or -you guessed it- `.localhost`;
-- Of how `django-hosts` parses URLs (however, with the forked version it should be consistent).
+- Historycally, of how `django-hosts` parses URLs, but a fix for this was merged (as of 2023) and it should now be consistent.

 One easy solution to this is to serve the application on another host in the dev environment, such as `local.host`, for exemple by editing the